 Craft fairs offer unique, hand-made products the likes of which you do not see in your average retail store.
 There is no shortage of craft fairs throughout the nation, so take the family out to peruse the homemade goods made by your fellow artisans.

 For eight years running, state parks in Virginia organized a campaign to “turn Black Friday green.”

 “With traffic tie-ups, packed stores, horror stories of stampeding people when the doors open; and now major chains actually opening on Thanksgiving to get a jump on Black Friday; We decided that what people really need is the peace and quiet of nature instead of lines and craziness;” says Nancy Heltman, the state parks visitor services director.

 Virginia parks offer hay rides and Christmas stories, trail hiking, geocaching, holiday craft-making, and a Festival of Trees.
 All the events except for the hayride are free, and you just have to pay for parking.

 Even if you don’t live in Virginia, check out the National Park Service Registry to find a park near you, and call to ask if they have any special events for Black Friday.

 3. Browse the stacks, not the racks

-Some libraries offer Black Friday Book sales, where you can buy secondhand books for a fraction of a fraction of the prices you’d pay at Barnes and Noble.
+Some libraries offer Black Friday Book sales, where you can buy secondhand books for a fraction of the prices you’d pay at Barnes and Noble.
 They may have buy one book, get one free deals, or even let you stuff a duffel bag with as many books as you can for two bucks.
 Some do the same with CDs and DVDs.